 Try these four strategies to help you capture and keep the joy this holiday season:

 - Practice self-care.
 It’s easy to grow accustomed to putting yourself last.
-Some caregivers struggle with feelings of guilt and doubt for wanting to take a break.
+Some caregivers struggle with feelings of doubt and guilt for wanting to take a break.
 Be kind to yourself.
 You’re doing the best you can.
 Take time for yourself this season and read your favorite book, treat yourself to a massage, or listen to music that makes you smile.

 - Ask for help.
 This one can be the most difficult for senior caregivers, who are used to doing everything on their own.
 Ask your family and friends to pitch in with holiday prep or momentarily relieve you from your caregiver duties when you need a break.
 If your friend is going grocery shopping, ask her to pick up the items you need.
 Speak with the staff at your church to see if there are any volunteers willing to give you respite time.
 Help is available if you seek it.